 "To not have your suffering recognized is an almost unbearable form of violence."

-An important fact to remember is that an estimated One in Five Americans suffers from some form of mental illness during their lifetime.
+Mental Illness conditions - mild to acute will affect one in five Americans during their lifetime.
 This condition worsens due to social stigma.
 Mental illness or more appropriately stated mental health issues are a powerful enemy if approached by the majority in our society as a shameful condition.
 It is something associated with traditional slangs such as Looney, Crazy, Weird, Freak, Loser, Weakling, Psycho, and the list goes on.

 Accepting these views as truth when they, in fact, stem from ignorance can cause immeasurable harm to the person struggling with a mental condition, Reaching beyond old and sterile views is the only answer.
 Embracing the fact that mental health conditions are fairly common and treatable like most other diseases. is the only hope for defeating the sometimes disastrous outcomes.
 If the masses are not educated on this issue, many of those in need will continue to mask their suffering and hesitate to seek help.
 This is a sad reality for many struggling with a chemical imbalance and their families.
 Speaking out about mental illness is a powerful tool to end the 'taboo'.
 We can all make a difference by educating one another.

-NAMI of Broward County has introduced a new program for ending the silence called “In Your Own Voice” in which a young adult living with mental illness speaks to middle and high school bodies along with a NAMI leader to promote awareness and recovery.
+NAMI of Broward County has introduced a new program for ending the silence called “In Our Own Voice” in which a young adult living with mental illness speaks to middle and high school bodies along with a NAMI leader to promote awareness and recovery.